Setting up Prometheus

 Do note though that Butler expects the configuration properties below to exist in the config file, but will ignore their values if the related features are disabled.

-Prometheus is the de-facto standard, open source tool-set for achieving observability of small and large scale IT systems.
+Prometheus is the de-facto standard, open source tool for achieving observability of both small, large and huge IT systems.

 At its heart Prometheus contains a time-series databas optimized for storing various kinds of measurements.
 It has strong support for doing dimensional queries, great integrations with incident managament tools and more.